I Will Tell You My Life: Making Memory (18th February 2016)

 ViSiONA festival, Auditorium of the Council of Huesca, Spain

-Family Ties Network have collaborated with Pedro Vicente and Elena Zapata from ViSiONA to curate a 45 minute film showreel for this year’s festival.
+Family Ties Network collaborated with Pedro Vicente and Elena Zapata from ViSiONA to curate a 45 minute film showreel for their festival.

 The 2015-2016 audiovisual programme was divided into two major sections: I Will Tell You My Life: The Film Within A Film, which took place in different municipalities of the province of Huesca, and I will Tell You My Life: Making Memory, a series of feature and short films organised in collaboration with international institutions and festivals that took place around the city of Huesca.